Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Results Discussion

-Table \ref{tbl:spearman} also shows the counterintuitive result that longer cure times correlate with softer samples, however this is likely due to the significantly longer times used with room temperature curing.
-With the strength of the correlation between temperature and stiffness, this can be explained by the tendency of lower temperature curing to produce softer samples overshadowing the effect of time on cure.
 In an effort to reduce the variability imparted by different test methods, Table \ref{tbl:spearman} is subdivided by test types and further to isolate 10:1 ratio samples.
-Across compression, nanoindentation and tension testing, the correlation between cure temperature and stiffness increases to moderate - strong when test methods are considered independently, and is even stronger when 10:1 ratio samples are excluded (confirming that the number of tests performed \textit{only }at this ratio may be biasing the overall trends in results).
+Across nanoindentation and tension testing, the correlation between cure temperature and stiffness increases to moderate - strong when test methods are considered independently, and is even stronger when 10:1 ratio samples are excluded (confirming that the number of tests performed \textit{only }at this ratio may be biasing the overall trends in results).

 There is, however, a limit at which higher temperatures will no longer produce stiffer samples and instead will degrade the polymer.
-Liu et al. \cite{liu2009influences} set out to study the effect of heating on PDMS mechanical properties and also observe that stiffness increase between 100 and 150~$^\circ$C, but decreases for 200~$^\circ$C and 300~$^\circ$C samples.\footnote{The data displayed here from \cite{liu2009influences} have been down selected to only the 100~$^\circ$C and 200~$^\circ$C data, though 150~$^\circ$C and 300~$^\circ$C cure temperatures were also evaluated in the original work.}
+Liu et al.~\cite{liu2009influences} set out to study the effect of heating on PDMS mechanical properties and also observe that stiffness increase between 100 and 150~$^\circ$C, but decreases for 200~$^\circ$C and 300~$^\circ$C samples.\footnote{The data displayed here from Liu at al.~\cite{liu2009influences} have been down selected to only the 100~$^\circ$C and 200~$^\circ$C data, though 150~$^\circ$C and 300~$^\circ$C cure temperatures were also evaluated in the original work.}